uber-archive/viewport-mercator-project/docs/api-reference/web-mercator-utils.md

 ### `getFlyToDuration(startProps, endProps, opts)`

 Returns time in milliseconds, that is required perform transition from one viewport to another.
 Time returned is proportional to the distance we are transitioning to.
-This util function implements the algorithm described in “Smooth and efficient zooming and panning.” by Jarke J. van Wijk and Wim A.A.
-Nuij.
+This util function implements mapbox-gl-js (https://docs.mapbox.com/mapbox-gl-js/api/#map#flyto) duration calculation.

 Parameters:
 - `startProps` (Object) - viewport to fly from